 - I learned that new blood is the life blood of a B2C business, and that if you invest most of your time focusing on new clients, on prospecting and lead generation, you can really have a great thing going.

-- I learned that of those businesses that do indeed have great lead gen are bleeding out the back door and having to bring in new customers constantly just to break even.
+- I learned that of those businesses that do indeed have great lead gen, many are bleeding out the back door and having to bring in new customers constantly just to break even.

 - I learned the value in press releases, and how with a bit of effort one could acquire loads of free media without paying a dime.

-- I learned that most business people get fooled by media salespeople claiming to know and understand marketing, when they truthfully don’t they just want to sell their product or service.
+- I learned that most business people get fooled by media salespeople claiming to know and understand marketing, when they really just want to sell their product or service.

 - I learned that markets change, and staying on top of the game is vital to long term success.